4ian/GDevelop/Extensions/PlatformBehavior/README.md

 #### Why a continuous model?

-TODO introduce continuous modelization
+A function allows to get a position for any given time without calculating every previous positions.

 #### Polynomial piece-wise function

 The character trajectory during a jump looks like a quadratic function, but it's actually a piece-wise function.
 There are 3 borders:
 - at the end of the jump sustaining (jumpSustainTime)
 - when the maximum falling speed is reached (maxFallingTime)
-- when the jump speed becomes nul (jumpEndTime)
+- when the jump speed reach 0 (jumpEndTime)

-TOTO plot some trajectories with pieces and full function to illustrate these cases.

 ![Trajectory with default settings](./diagrams/DefaultSettings.png)